jeanemmanuelk/Resume-MatchMate/README.md

 ## Technologies Used
 - Flask for web framework
 - BERT from Sentence Transformers for NLP tasks
-- PyPDF2 for PDF handling
+- PyPDF2 for PDF handling.

 ## Installation
 To get started with Resume MatchMate: